-Undercoffer et al. [17, 22] proposed a system whereby the base station in the sensor network was used to authenticate the sender of data packets.
+Undercoffer et al. [16, 21] proposed a system whereby the base station in the sensor network was used to authenticate the sender of data packets.
 However, this model makes the assumption that the base station operates under perfect conditions and can detect anomalous nodes or nodes acting maliciously.
 This is done by storing statistics of node activity.
 The model also implemented security mechanisms at the packet level where each data packet is encrypted with shared keys to ensure data integrity and source authentication.

-There are assumptions made in these protocols that have been replicated in the proposal of ASLAN in this paper.
+There are assumptions made in these protocols that have been replicated in the proposed architecture in this paper.
 It includes the assumption that the base station is always dependable and that all data stored in a sensor node's memory is secure.

-4. Architecture
+3. Architecture

-This section describes the proposal of ASLAN.
-The proposed architecture consists of the following phases:
+The secure lightweight architecture proposed in this paper consists of the following phases:

-- 1. Network topology organisation
+1. Network topology organisation

-- a.
+a.
 Formation

 - b.
-Inserting additional nodes into the network

-- c.
-Identifying and isolating aberrant nodes

-- 2. Key management

-- 3. Secure routing
+Inserting additional nodes into the network - c.
+Identifying and isolating aberrant nodes - 2.
+Key management - 3.
+Secure routing

-4.1 Network topology organisation
+3.1 Network topology organisation

-4.1.1 Formation
+3.1.1 Formation

-The architecture considers that the network is composed of sensor nodes, cluster leaders and a base station.
+The architecture of the wireless sensor network proposed in this paper considers that the network is composed of sensor nodes, cluster leaders and a base station.
 The base station is the only interface between the sensor network and the outside.
-Similar to Undercoffer et al. [17, 22], it is assumed to operate under perfect conditions and also have sufficient power and resources to communicate securely with all nodes and outside the network.
+Similar to Undercoffer et al. [16, 21], it is assumed to operate under perfect conditions and also have sufficient power and resources to communicate securely with all nodes and outside the network.
 Before deployment, all sensor nodes have a unique ID and this is stored in a table located in the base station.
 After deployment, the sensor nodes organize themselves into clusters by broadcasting their unique IDs and listening for IDs being broadcast by neighbouring nodes.
 Upon receiving a broadcast ID, each node adds this ID to its routing table.
 Nodes that share IDs with each other then form a cluster.
 Each cluster then elects one sensor node to act as cluster leader and all communication between different clusters must be routed through the respective cluster leader.
-Similarly. communications between nodes and the base station must also pass through the nodes' cluster leader.
+Similarly, all communications between nodes and the base station must also pass through the nodes' cluster leader.